Terry Samuels Is Back To Talk About Some Basic Website Schema Questions

 It’s the actual research you need to do, or you should do to go out and make this schema blow people’s minds as far as what the search engines are going to be able to see about you or about your brand or about your partner or whatever.
 So just be serious about it.
 Don’t just half-ass it.

 Jesse Dolan: Well, I hope everybody listening.
 I’ve got a few more questions already saved up for our next session.
 But again, as I said on the front side, if this spurs anybody to have more questions, or if you’re like, “Dang, Terry was almost there.
 I want him to dive deeper.”
 Whatever’s in your craw on the schema topic, go to localSEOtactics.com.
 Bottom left, click the button for schema and drop a question in there.

 We’re going to dive deeper into this stuff.
 We’re trying to start a little more basic in some of these questions and get deeper and deeper as we go.
 All right.
 So with that being said, I’m going to read our five-star review here for this episode, Terry.
 We got a great review here.
 This was from, through our GMB actually, through Google reviews from John Diaz.

-Learning things like this with schema that are a little bit more advanced that you can apply, but hopefully they’re just actionable advice that you can take out of this and like a great two-way dialogue, right?
+Learning things like this with a schema that is a little bit more advanced than you can apply, but hopefully, they’re just actionable advice that you can take out of this and like a great two-way dialogue, right?
 If you didn’t get actionable advice, tell us what advice you need and we’ll get it to you on the next one.
 So appreciate you hanging out, Terry.
 Looking forward to the next one and we’ll keep on rocking.
 So, all right.

 Terry Samuels: Thank you.
 Thanks, everyone.